raft-tech/arduino-delivery-container/README.md

 ## Make it your own

-Ultimately, you will want the arduino-delivery-container to deliver you code to the device.
-To do so, you will wan to have your `.ino` files in the `src` folder of this repo **before** building the container.
+Ultimately, you will want the arduino-delivery-container to deliver your code to the device.
+To do so, you will want to have your `.ino` files in the `src` folder of this repo **before** building the container.
 After that, you will be able to build and run the container.
-For exmaple, let's say you want to deploy `myIno.ino` to target Arduino device.
+For example, let's say you want to deploy `myIno.ino` to target Arduino device:

 ```sh
 docker build -t arduino-delivery-container .